karolbe/cmis-upload-maven-plugin/README.md

 A Maven plugin that helps automating unit testing of CMIS compliant repositories.

-In order to use the plugin checkout the source code, and build it using
+In order to use the plugin checkout the source code and build it in a standard way:

 `mvn install`

-Then edit ~/.m2/settings.xml file and add to it:
+Then edit ~/.m2/settings.xml file and add following snippet:

 ```
     <pluginGroups>